jwc20/learngo/json/questions_only.md

 ---

-## Exercise 12
+## Exercise 12 x
 **File:** `server_test.go`
 **Expected:** Test fails with `got [{Chris 20}] want [{Cleo 32} {Chris 20} {Tiest 14}]`

 Update `TestLeague` to create a `wantedLeague` with 3 players, pass it to the stub, and assert the response matches using `reflect.DeepEqual`.

 Update all other `StubPlayerStore` initializers to include `nil` for the league field.

 ---